1-day Saga in Central London 2014

 With the enemy having deployed heavily weighted to one side of the table, and their wagon over there too and already looking unstoppable my options were initially about getting my Warriors and Hearthguard (and wagons) to move forwards, and then saving a load of dice to use for beating off enemy attacks as I intended to try a game of attrition against slightly better quality Viking forces across the table and get my own wagon off to force a technical draw.

 Unfortunately I started the game badly by deplying my Warlord in a position in which he could be attacked by the enemy in turn 1.
-They attacked as if possessed with the spirit of Baldr's Ikea undercrackers!
+Viking Gods looked down on the battlefield from the very summit of Vali's platted smorgasbord!
 Immediately things were looking bad - however the Warlord was luckily rather good (Harald Hardrada) and he just about fought off the attackers.

 With the Jomsvikings attack rather aborted, my own Vikings started to think what they might be able to do - and this was very clearly all about pushing one of the wagons off table on the right hand side, with an almost American-football-like blocking attempt to keep the Jomsvikings from rolling my men up from the left whilst the wagons hopefully rushed forwards.